pingcap/docs/tiflash/use-tiflash.md

 * TopN: Performs the TopN calculation.
 * Limit: Performs the limit calculation.
 * Project: Performs the projection calculation.
-* HashJoin (Equi Join): Performs the join calculation based on the [Hash Join](/explain-joins.md#hash-join) algorithm, but with the following conditions:
+* HashJoin: Performs the join calculation based on the [Hash Join](/explain-joins.md#hash-join) algorithm, but with the following conditions:
     * The operator can be pushed down only in the [MPP mode](#use-the-mpp-mode).
-    * The push-down of `Full Outer Join` is not supported.
-* HashJoin (Non-Equi Join): Performs the Cartesian Join algorithm, but with the following conditions:
-    * The operator can be pushed down only in the [MPP mode](#use-the-mpp-mode).
-    * Cartesian Join is supported only in Broadcast Join.
+    * Supported joins are Inner Join, Left Join, Semi Join, Anti Semi Join, Left Semi Join, and Anti Left Semi Join.
+    * The preceding joins support both Equi Join and Non-Equi Join (Cartesian Join).
+When calculating Cartesian Join, the Broadcast algorithm, instead of the Shuffle Hash Join algorithm, is used.

 In TiDB, operators are organized in a tree structure.
 For an operator to be pushed down to TiFlash, all of the following prerequisites must be met: